 Yes, please get in touch and we’d be delighted to talk you through our current projects.
 Please contact Jeremy Kelly, Head of Fundraising, to discuss this in more detail

 There are many ways that you, your family, friends and community can get involved, and help raise vital funds for Jami.
 These include:

-- Simcha Giving – you can ask people to give a donation instead of a present for your upcoming celebration
+- Celebratory Giving – invite people to make a donation instead of a buying a gift for your upcoming celebration

-- Joining or setting up a fundraising group
+- Join or set up a fundraising group

-Alternatively, you could run for Jami in the Maccabi GB Community Fun Run (www.communityfunrun.org) or in the London Marathon.
+- Run for Jami in the Maccabi GB Community Fun Run (www.communityfunrun.org) or in the London Marathon

 For London Marathon specific enquiries please contact Muriel Stempel on the above number, or by emailing [email protected].